Skip to Main Content

 2. Sale of merchandise (such as candy, baked goods, etc.).

-3. Requests for money, equipment or supplies.
+3. General requests for money, equipment or supplies.

 4. Contests requiring a fee to enter, the profits from which will go to support the organization or its activities.